- The digital transformation in travel industry

 Want to learn more about the history of eCommerce and travel?

-For those with time who are interested in a deeper history of the digitalization in the travel industry, we recommend reading The Future of Commerce.
+For those with time who are interested in a deeper history of the digital transformation in travel industry, we recommend reading The Future of Commerce.
 And for a humanized look at the way eCommerce shaped the travel industry, this long-read piece from Skift is a must-read.

 Book a demo